jgitzendanner/jgitzendanner.github.io/research.md

 ## Projects
+### Electromagnetic Signatures of Compressible Granular Flows
+My PhD project at the University of Oregon is focused on understanding the jet region in explosive volcanic eruptions.
+Particularly, we are interested in estimating sound speed of the granular phases during an eruption as well as the electromagnetic fields created by the charged particles within the jet.

 ### Kayak Polo
 My primary project for the past two years has revolved around understanding the flow around small boats and vessels and using that to design a better polo kayak.
 Believe it or not, Kayak Polo is a real sport!
 It is also a fantastic case study for a much wider range of vessels due to the requirements it places on the equipment.
 We are currently studying how adjusting the asymmetry of a kayak in the streamwise direction changes it's planing characteristics.